Daniel-Maj/Customer-Churn-Analysis/README.md

 This project explores why customers leave a telecom service and how we can predict and reduce churn.
 I combined Python with Power BI to turn raw data into actionable insights that could help a business improve customer retention.
 # Customer Churn Analysis & Prediction

-## Overview

-This project explores why customers leave a telecom service and how churn can be predicted and reduced.

-It combines Python for data analysis and modelling with Power BI for visualisation, turning raw data into insights that could support better customer retention decisions.

 ---

 ## What this project looks at